-- Any repairs made to vehicles which will create a nuisance, safety hazard, or cause property damage shall not be performed on campus.
+- Any repairs made to vehicles which will cause a nuisance, safety hazard, or property damage shall not be performed on campus.
 Violators are subject to revocation of parking privileges and permit.

-- Anyone who needs temporary parking for a trailer should contact the Parking Program Office or the University Police to make appropriate arrangements.
+- Anyone who needs temporary parking for a trailer should contact the Parking Program Office or UPD to make appropriate arrangements.

 - A red curb and/or sign designates a fire zone, and no parking is permitted.
 Loading and/or unloading is only allowed where indicated by the appropriate signage.

 - Warning violations will be issued the first week of classes of each semester to vehicles without permits and that have not been previously issued a parking citation.
 Exceptions are handicap spaces, loading zones, and unauthorized parking areas.

 - A UAFS parking permit is required in order to utilize university parking facilities.

 - A vehicle shall be registered to one person only.